 A digital version of the magazine is available via Exact Editions on iPad, iPhone, Kindle Fire, Android and via your web browser.
 All print subscribers get automatic access to the digital version of the magazine.
 Current print subscribers can set up digital access here.

 All CDs, records, books, etc for inclusion in The Wire should be sent direct to our postal address.
-We can never guarantee to review or give feedback about any unsolicited material, but we listen to everything that comes our way (and there's a lot of it).
+Downloads or streams of music for consideration for review can be sent to Joseph Stannard (email@example.com).
+We can never guarantee to review or give feedback about any unsolicited material, but we check out everything that comes our way (and there's a lot of it).
 Send to individual writers as well if you like, but bear in mind that they may not receive packages for several months, or may not tell us they've received them (so we'll be none the wiser).
 All unsolicited items become property of The Wire: send at your own risk.
-NB: we prefer not to receive demos or unsolicited MP3s; we cannot offer feedback or consultancy on music not intended for public consumption.

-If you are interested in writing for the magazine on a freelance basis, it's best to contact the editor, Chris Bohn, outlining any particular areas of interest, some suggested feature/review ideas, and enclosing some examples of your writing (either published or unpublished).
+We are always interested in hearing from new writers.
+If you are interested in writing for the magazine on a freelance basis, contact Derek Walmsley (firstname.lastname@example.org), outlining any particular areas of interest, some suggested feature/review ideas, and enclosing some examples of your writing (either published or unpublished).
 We are always interested in submissions to our regular Global Ear section, a monthly report from a different town or city anywhere in the world.

-All the portrait photography in The Wire is commissioned by our art director Ben Weaver.
-Live events photography is commissioned by Frances Morgan, the magazine's Deputy Editor.
+All the portrait photography in The Wire is commissioned by art director Ben Weaver.
+Live events photography is commissioned by Emily Bick.
 So if you are a photographer interested in contributing to the magazine, drop a line to whichever seems most appropriate to the kind of work you do.

-For news and listings in the print magazine (Out There/Bitstream): normally the first day of the preceding month, ie: 1st September for the October issue, etc. For Reviews: we normally commission about 5-6 weeks before each issue appears.
+For news and listings in the print magazine (Out There/Bitstream): normally two months in advance.
+For reviews: we normally commission about 5-6 weeks before each issue appears.
 As a general rule, always send material as early as possible.

-The Wire has also published three books: Invisible Jukebox (Quartet 1997) and Undercurrents: The Hidden Wiring Of Modern Music (Continuum 2002).
-We have worked with Orion books on No Regrets: Writings On Scott Walker, and with Mark Pilkington's Strange Attractor on the collected comic strips of Savage Pencil: Trip Or Squeek's Big Amplifier.
+The Wire has also published a number of books: Invisible Jukebox (Quartet 1997), Undercurrents: The Hidden Wiring Of Modern Music (Continuum 2002), The Wire Primers (Verso 2009), No Regrets: Writings On Scott Walker (Orion 2012) and Epiphanies: Life-changing Encounters With Music (Strange Attractor 2015), and we have worked with Strange Attractor on the collected comic strips of Savage Pencil: Trip Or Squeek's Big Amplifier (2012).
 The Wire also runs an online bookshop, which includes stock of books by our contributors, among others.